prebuild/prebuild/README.md

 # prebuild

-A command line tool for easily doing prebuilds for multiple version of node/iojs on a specific platform
+A command line tool for easily doing prebuilds for multiple version of node/iojs on a specific platform.

 ```
 $ npm install -g prebuild